Preparing for Payment

 2. Form SF-270/SF-271, Request for Advance or Reimbursement Instructions are provided on the second page of the form.
 Line 11 applies only to reimbursements and line 12 only to advances.
 (There are no instructions for line 12 because it is self-explanatory.)
 This form is also available at http://www.whitehouse.gov/omb/grants_forms/.
 Your request, however, may include both reimbursement and advance if you have been authorized to do so.

 You may send requests at any time and as often as you wish.
-If the request forms are correctly completed, NBC can process your payment in the U.S. Treasury’s ITS system within 5 business days.
+(However, note that you must spend the funds within 7 calendar days if you requested $10,000 or more, or within 30 calendar days if you requested under $10,000.)
+If the request forms are correctly completed, IBC can process your payment in the U.S. Treasury’s ITS system within 5 business days.
 With an additional 2 days for bank transfers you should receive your payment within 7 days of your request.

 For each payment request, your organization must complete the SF 270/SF 271 (Request for Advance or Reimbursement) form and send it to the FWS Grant Officer listed on your award as an email attachment (preferred) or in a fax.
-Form SF-270/SF 271, Instructions are provided on the second page of the form.
+Instructions for filling out Form SF-270/SF 271 are provided on the second page of the form.
 Line 11 applies only to reimbursements and line 12 only to advances.
 (There are no instructions for line 12 because it is self-explanatory.)
 Download this form here: http://www.whitehouse.gov/omb/grants_forms/.
 Your request may include both reimbursement and advance if you have been authorized to do so.

 As a condition of your grant you must submit annual progress reports to your FWS grant officer.
 The information here is a general discussion of reporting requirements; your grant officer will inform you of the exact conditions of your award.